BitCANN/bitcann-contracts/README.md

 #### How does ownership transfer work?
 Ownership transfer is handled simply by transferring the domain NFT to the new owner.
 The NFT proves ownership rights to the domain.

-#### How are records managed?
+#### How to add records?
-Records are managed through OP_RETURN outputs:
-- Owner can add any type of record (DNS, identity, website, socials, addresses etc)
-- Records can be found by checking transaction history
+Each DomainContract has a way to add records.
+The owner can add new records using the `addRecord` function of the DomainContract.
+Records are added as OP_RETURN outputs.
+Records can be found by checking transaction history
-- Records can be removed by creating a transaction with RMV + hash of record to remove

 #### How to remove records?

-[TBD]
-Records are added as OP_RETURN this means that the data is not stored on chain in any UTXO, it will be read by a dedicated indexer.
-So, in order to remove a record create a transaction from the domain contract mentioning the keyword `RMV` followed by hash160 of the previous OP_RETURN what you would like to remove, the indexers should not include that record.
-Or `RMV` and complete OP_RETURN what is supposed to be remove.
+[TBD] Since the records are OP_RETURN it's not possible to remove them.
+However, it's possible to provide a way that can act as a standard for libraries to understand.
+To 'remove' a Record a new transaction with OP_RETURN(RMV + hash) of record to remove can be created.

+#### No Renewal or Expiry?
+To ensure that the domains are not lost forever, the Owner must do atleast 1 activity(Add or Remove records) using the domain in a span of 2 years.
+Once done, the cycle resets.
+So if the owner has not interacted with the domain for > 2 years then the system assumes that it's abandoned and allows for re-auction